ether/etherpad-lite/doc/api/http_api.md

 returns

 * a part of the chat history, when `start` and `end` are given
-* the whole chat histroy, when no extra parameters are given
+* the whole chat history, when no extra parameters are given

 *Example returns:*